aws-samples/hybrid-eks-cp-localzone/README.md

 - Wait for 10-15 mins for the CloudFormation to create all resources "CREATE_COMPLETE" status for the stack.

-#### Step 2: Deploy and setup the self-managed nodes communication
+#### Step 2: Deploy and setup the self-managed node

-- Prepare the environment for Kubernetes and self-managed nodes communication
+- Prepare the environment for Kubernetes and self-managed node

 ```bash